docpad/docpad/README.md

 1. Cool, now what was with the `<%=...%>` and `<%-...%>` parts which were substituted away?

 	- This is possible because we parse the documents and layouts through a template rendering engine.
 The template rendering engine used in this example was [Eco](https://github.com/sstephenson/eco) (hence the `.eco` extensions of the layouts).
-Templating engines allows you to do some pretty nifty things, in fact we could display the all titles and links of our posts with the following html:
+Templating engines allows you to do some pretty nifty things, in fact we could display all the titles and links of our posts with the following:

 		``` html
 		<% for Document in @Documents: %>